2021–22 Indian Super League

 The 2021–22 Indian Super League season was the eighth season of the Indian Super League (ISL) since its formation in 2013 and the 26th season of the top division of Indian football league system.
 The season started on 19 November 2021 and concluded with the final on 20 March 2022.
 Except for the final, it was hosted behind closed doors across three venues in Goa due to the COVID-19 pandemic in India.

-Jamshedpur won the League Winners' Shield and Hyderabad won the cup having defeated Kerala Blasters in the final.
+Jamshedpur won the League Winners' Shield and Hyderabad won the trophy having defeated Kerala Blasters in the final.

 Changes from last season

 The All India Football Federation Executive Committee decided to implement the 3+1 rule in I-League and discussed implementing it in the Super League from the 2021–22 season.
 FSDL, agreeing to the suggestions made by AIFF Executive Committee have made significant changes in players registration and foreign players number in the squad enforceable from 2021 to 2022 Indian Super League season.
 The changes have been made keeping in mind the AFC Club competitions regulations which follow 3+1 foreign players rule and to give more chances to domestic players in the league.
 The changes made were: